antero-software/terraform-aws-ssm-session-alerts/README.md

 - `tags` (map(string), default: `{}`)
 	Tags applied to created resources.

+- `lambda_memory_size` (number, default: `128`)
+	Lambda memory size in MB.
+CPU scales with memory; 128MB is the minimum and uses the lowest CPU allocation (~1/8 vCPU baseline).
+Increase if execution time grows.

 ## Outputs

 - `lambda_function_name` – Name of the Lambda function